VaclavPilat/Xonotic-music/README.md

 A simple Bash script that extracts music files from Xonotic's data cache.

 ## How it works
 Xonotic's data cache has a lot of .ZIP files.
 Some of them contain .OGG music files.
-This program finds all archives that match selected pattern and inclusively extracts sound files from them into a selected destination folder (that will be created if it doesn't exist).
+This program finds all archives that match selected pattern and files from them into a selected destination folder (that will be created if it doesn't exist).
+Then it removes all files that don't have (case insensitive) .OGG extension.

 ## How to run
 Make sure you have installed `unzip` package.